xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Why will XNF appreciate in value?
-  -The value of XNF holds the potential to appreciate significantly due to Xenify’s innovative tokenomics, thriving ecosystem, and the increasing demand for native chain rewards.
+  -The value of XNF holds the potential to appreciate significantly due to Xenify’s innovative tokenomics, thriving ecosystem, and the increasing demand for native rewards.
 With Xenify's cutting-edge cross-chain aggregator, users can enjoy seamless token swapping and engage in various rewarding activities, which drives protocol adoption and ultimately the value of XNF.

   - Additionally, the scarcity of XNF tokens, brought about by halving events, is likely to boost the token's value as more users choose Xenify as their preferred platform for swapping tokens.
-This will lead to more native chain rewards for veXNF holders, resulting in a growing demand for XNF tokens.
+This will lead to more native rewards for veXNF holders, resulting in a growing demand for XNF tokens.
 Consequently, the token value is poised to rise due to demand, cementing Xenify's position as a promising project within the XEN ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I lock XNF now when can I unlock them?
   - When you choose to lock your XNF, you'll have the opportunity to select a staking cycle that suits your preferences, ranging from a minimum of 1 week to a maximum of 1 year.
 It's important to note that once you begin the staking cycle, your XNF tokens will be locked, and you won't be able to unlock them until the cycle is completed.
 Once your chosen staking cycle comes to an end, you'll have the freedom to unlock your XNF tokens, reclaiming full ownership and control over them.
-By participating in staking, you contribute to the overall health of our ecosystem, and in return, you have the opportunity to earn native chain rewards on a daily basis!
+By participating in staking, you contribute to the overall health of our ecosystem, and in return, you have the opportunity to earn native rewards on a daily basis!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)